In this podcast, we break this question about how to approach an investor into two parts:

 - Leave an honest review on iTunes.
 Your ratings and reviews really help and I read each one.

 - Subscribe on iTunes.

-If you want an academic answer to this question for early stage companies then I’ve written a blog called “The real reason you should launch faster (that doesn’t get talked about)”and it also deal with getting your product out there.
-So, for early stage companies an actual better question, better way of thinking of this is “Should I wait a bit longer before actually raising?” this actually applies to 99% of companies not the 0.00001% that the question would imply.
+If you want an academic answer to this question for early-stage companies then I’ve written a blog called “The real reason you should launch faster (that doesn’t get talked about)”and it also deals with getting your product out there.
+So, for early-stage companies an actual better question, better way of thinking of this is “Should I wait a bit longer before actually raising?” this actually applies to 99% of companies, not the 0.00001% that the question would imply.
 Startups are default dead and you always need the money.
 So should you actually wait longer or not to raise money?
 You need to raise money when your product is not an MVP, minimum viable product.
 I like this term MDP, minimal desirable product.
-This implies a product is a little less buggy you gotta sort of clear value proposition and you’ll likely getting better traction results of it.
+This implies a product is a little less buggy you gotta sort of clear value proposition and you’ll likely get better traction results of it.
 But it’s not getting a perfect product, right?
-Don’t wait and keep on doing extra development if you actually need money because that may not lead to increase in your actual valuation or terms.
+Don’t wait and keep on doing extra development if you actually need money because that may not lead to an increase in your actual valuation or terms.

 So you now have a timeline you may be needing this to stick to this requirement, because you have the burn rate unless you can bring that down and give yourself a longer runway.
 So, if you have 18 months then the time to raise or the best time for you to raise is actually a month 12 assuming you have planned for 18 months runway because then you have 6 months to ensure the deal actually gets done before the clock runs out.
 But if you had done as I recommended earlier on and built those relationships with investors, kept them up to date, if they really understand what your business is and how you’re building it and you’ve established trust and credibility with them, then you going out to fundraise may actually be a very quick thing to do.